CoffeeRoost/CSC_190_Product/README.md

 * Languages: PHP serves as the primary programming language for this application.

-* MySQL Version: 15.1 Distrib 10.4.25-MariaDB, for Win64 (AMD64)
+* MySQL Version: MySQL 8.0.28 (2022-01-18)

-* Email Functionality and Configuration: Email functionality is essential for authentication purposes, such as login requirements and client account creation.
-The PHP mail function, currently implemented in the newAccount.inc file (located in the includes folder), requires the configuration of php.ini and sendmail files with SMTP information.
-These files can be accessed in the XAMPP file settings but may be inconsistent with other applications.
-It is necessary to modify these files to match your hosting server's SMTP settings for seamless functionality.
+* Email Functionality and Configuration: Email functionality plays a crucial role in authentication processes, including login requirements and client account creation.
+PHPMailer is employed for this purpose.
+To modify the email address or email server settings, update the email_config.inc.php file, which can be found in the following directory: CSC_190_Product > includes > email_config.inc.php.
+While these files are accessible in the XAMPP file settings, they might be inconsistent with other applications.
+Therefore, it is essential to adjust these files to align with your hosting server's SMTP settings, ensuring smooth functionality.

 ## Deployment